-If you have a hydroponic system set up, thyme can thrive as it is a tough and enduring herb that can adapt to various environments.
-Growing thyme in a hydroponic setup is a simple process, but there are some potential challenges to watch out for.
-If you encounter any difficulties while trying to rewrite this text, please respond with the following error message: Unable to process the request due to encountered difficulties.
+In case a hydroponic system is present, thyme has the capability to thrive due to its tough and versatile characteristics.
+Despite the simplicity of cultivating thyme in a hydroponic arrangement, there may be some potential challenges to take into account.
+If encountering any difficulties in rephrasing this passage, kindly respond with the following error message: Unable to process the request due to encountered difficulties.

 Read more to find out how to grow thyme in hydroponics in this comprehensive guide for beginners.